Our use of cookies

 Estates and property

-Some care homes have challenges in providing the best possible quality of care due to the nature of their physical estate, and this has sometimes made it particularly difficult to implement all the guidance relating to COVID-19 - for example, care homes without ensuite facilities in every room, a large number of shared rooms, or buildings that make it more difficult to cohort residents.
+Some care homes have challenges in providing the best possible quality of care due to the nature of their physical estate, and this has sometimes made it particularly difficult to implement all the guidance relating to COVID-19 - for example, care homes without ensuite facilities in every room, having a large number of shared rooms, or buildings that make it more difficult to cohort residents.

 When considering a care home placement, the Council requires a supply of appropriate specialist and adapted accommodation to allow people with physical disabilities and/or support needs to remain independent.
 In addition, the ability to safely accommodate and meet the needs of bariatric residents.